-When to Initiate the Capital Raising Process?
+When to Initiate a Capital Raising Process?

-The capital raising process can be initiated for various reasons.
+A capital raising process can be initiated for various reasons.
 The key is to identify the timing and reason that are most appropriate for the company’s situation.

-Capital raising is need for example:
+Capital raising is needed for example:

 - For growth investments: As the company experiences significant growth, additional capital may be necessary to conquer new markets, expand the product portfolio, or scale the business.